Andrew Gordon, CEO & Founder

 Before joining Diversity Abroad, Lizzy was the on-site Resident Assistant for Stanford’s Bing Overseas Studies Program in Cape Town and later served as the Program Advisor for their programs in Australia, Hong Kong, Italy, and South Africa.
 She also worked at Stanford’s Graduate School of Business as their Assistant Director of Global Experiences, coaching student leadership teams in the design and delivery of international programming and creation of inclusive business communities.

-Originally from Eugene, OR, she now lives in San Francisco, CA, with her fiancée and their very spoiled dog.
+Originally from Eugene, OR, she now lives in New Haven, VT, with her fiancée and their very spoiled dog.

 Victoria is a native of Athens, Georgia and a graduate of The University of Georgia.
 She graduated from UGA in 2014 with a Bachelor's of Arts in Communication Studies.
 She began her post college career working at UGA as an administrative specialist in the Environmental Health Sciences department.
 However, she soon found a passion for teaching English while volunteering at the local Hispanic library and later pursued teaching English internationally in South Korea and Spain for 6 years.
 Through her international work she became interesting in promoting global education opportunities more broadly and helping to facilitate global education.
 She hopes to continue to serve in roles that contribute to the facilitation of international learning opportunities.